Warehouse contingency plans: You hope you’ll never need them; but without one, you’re stuck.

 Now that you have the “what” and the “who” of your warehouse contingency plan, the next step is to figure out the “how” and the “when.”

 Knowledge Base and Documentation: Your knowledge base should consist of documentation that your employees can refer to for guidance on how to respond to different disaster scenarios.
-For example, every COVID-19 response plan should include:
+For example, a pandemic response plan should include:

-Therefore, your warehouse contingency plan knowledge base should include documents with specific instructions each of these topics.
+Your warehouse contingency plan knowledge base should include documents with specific instructions for each of the topics listed.
 It’s also recommended that you create an employee FAQ that your staff can refer to if they have additional questions about your contingency plan.
 An important note: These should be considered living documents and should be regularly updated with new information to ensure accuracy.

 Reinforcement: With the “how” out of the way, the “when” is fairly straightforward: You should communicate your organization’s contingency plan to warehouse staff well in advance of an actual emergency.
 There’s really no way to accurately predict when disaster might strike, so it’s important that your employees be prepared no matter what.
 Communicate with your employees early and often, whether that’s once a month, once a week, or even every day — however long it takes for the information to really sink in.